FuuToru/Clear-Cloud-Sky-using-GAN/README.md

-# Fuutoru - Clear Cloud Sky using GAN
+# Clear Cloud Sky using GAN

 This project uses a GAN model to remove clouds from satellite images using the EuroSAT dataset.